 THE AVON RIVER

-On a quiet and peaceful spot on the Avon River lies the memorial to the 185 people killed in the 2011 earthquake.
-The names of the victims are carved into a stone plaque and fresh flowers are positioned throughout.
+The memorial to the 185 people killed in the 2011 earthquake lies in a quiet and peaceful spot on the Avon River.
+The names of the victims are carved into a stone plaque, and fresh flowers are positioned throughout.

 Is Christchurch, New Zealand on YOUR bucket list?

 Talek Nantes is a freelance writer and travel consultant with a passion for exploring different cultures.
 She has visited over 100 countries and believes that when it comes to travel…it’s all about the experience.
-Talek is the owner of “Travels with Talek” where she shares travel tips and advice to inspire others to create their own unique travel experiences.
-Follow her on Facebook, Instagram, Twitter and Pinterest.
+Talek is the owner of “Travels with Talek,” She shares travel tips and advice to inspire others to create their own unique travel experiences.
+Follow her on Facebook, Instagram, Twitter, and Pinterest.